-When I started selling products on TPT in my online store Kitten Approved Curriculum, I had no idea how much it would change my life.
+When I started selling on Teachers Pay Teachers in my online store, I had no idea how much it would change my life.
 The passive income I receive from my online store continues to amaze me, even though I am not actively working on it.
 In addition to the money, it showcases my abilities and helps me land positions outside of the classroom as an educational professional.

-But, there’s another reason you should sell on TPT.
-Yes I love the money, but I leveraged my TPT store as a digital portfolio for both of my new positions outside of the classroom.
+Yes I love the extra income.
+However, I also leveraged selling on Teachers Pay Teachers as a digital portfolio for my new position outside of the classroom.
 It was a great addition to my resume and I was able to even show my resources during the interview.
 This extra step helped me land a position as an Instructional Designer, an area I have no formal training in.
-In the digital course, The Teacher Career Coach Course, I walk teachers through the steps to transition out of the classroom into new positions.
-One of the biggest struggles teachers have expressed prior to entering my course is writing their new resume.
-I cannot express how important it is if you are looking to transition to gain some additional skills that correlate with your career goals.

 TPT On Your Resume